netdata/netdata/src/collectors/apps.plugin/README.md

 Multiple lines may exist, all starting with `managers:`.

-The process names given here should as the operating system gives them.
+The process names given here should be exactly as the operating system sets them.
 In Linux these process names are limited to 15 characters.
 Usually the command `ps -e` or `cat /proc/{PID}/stat` states the names needed here.